teamroutine/taskmaster/README.md

    - **React Router DOM**
       - For routing
    - **MUI (Material UI)**
-      - For user interface components, icons and appearence of the application
+      - For user interface components, icons and appearance of the application
    - **jwt-decode**
       - For decoding of the JWT-tokens
    - **Atlaskit Pragmatic Drag & Drop**